 The MSI GE72 is solid across the board, which great build quality, sleek and superb design and top-tier performance that’s right up there with the highest end gaming laptops available this year.

 Design and features

-The MSI GE72 is among the best gaming laptops that you could buy in 2017 for a handful of reasons and its design is definitely on top of those reasons.
-The brushed aluminium finish on this thing is spectacular both to look at and to the touch.
-The build quality of the enclosure is also pretty solid and not as prone to light scratches as most other laptops unfortunately are, in general.
+The MSI GE72 is among the best gaming laptops that you could buy in 2019 for a handful of reasons and its design is definitely on top of those reasons.
+The brushed aluminum finish on this thing is spectacular both to look at and to the touch.
+The build quality of the enclosure is also pretty solid and not as prone to light scratches as most other laptops, unfortunately, are, in general.

-The MSI GE72 Apache gaming laptop rocks a core i7 2.6GHz CPU, alongside Nvidia GTX 960m and 8 Gigs of RAM which are pretty much standard specs that you’d expect to see in a high end gaming laptop.
+The MSI GE72 Apache gaming laptop rocks a core i7 2.6GHz CPU, alongside Nvidia GTX 960m and 8 Gigs of RAM which are pretty many standard specs that you’d expect to see in a high-end gaming laptop.
 We played Dragon’s Age inquisition on the MSI GE72 for quite a few hours and across all tiers of graphics settings and here’s what we found out.

 Design and features

-The Alienware 15 is a high performance machine, impressively packed into a sleek enclosure of mate black plastic with a silver textured lid.
+The Alienware 15 is a high-performance machine, impressively packed into a sleek enclosure of matte black plastic with a silver textured lid.
 There are a few cuts, edges and slopes on the lid and under the laptop that give it that edge stylish look that you’d expect to see in a gaming laptop so overall, the Alienware 15 is very good to look at.